AlexPatrichi/tryhackme-cybersecurity-training-log/README.md

 ---

-> This repository is continuously updated as I progress through cybersecurity labs, SOC simulations, and projects.
-> Goal: Build practical skills and a professional portfolio that demonstrates applied cybersecurity expertise.
+> The goal is to build not only cybersecurity knowledge, but also the technical habits and workflows used in real security, IT, and engineering environments.